tleen/wp-admin-announce/readme.txt

 == Description ==

 This plugin displays a banner on the top of admin screens.
-Admins can configure the banner.
+Admins can configure the banner message and colors.

 == Changelog ==